Wasatch Front Market Report

 Highlights:

 This is such a unique market.
-The market has picked up this year, but behaviors and perceptions haven't changed.
+The market is active, but behaviors and perceptions haven't changed.
 The comical way of describing this is that sellers think it is 2021, buyers think it is 2008, and the skilled Realtor's job is to close that gap.

 I would argue that there is A LOT of pent up demand in the market from the past two years.
 A huge amount of people that want to make a move but feel like they can't afford it and/or they feel handcuffed by their current advantageous interest rate.
-That same argument applies to active buyers that were holding off until after the election.
+That same argument applies to active buyers that were holding off until after the election and after the new year.

 Expired listings (homes that listed and did not sell) happen in every market.
-In the last 30 days there were 156 Expireds in Salt Lake County, 123 Expireds in Utah County, and 36 Expireds in Davis County.
+In the last 30 days there were 238 Expireds in Salt Lake County, 226 Expireds in Utah County, and 51 Expireds in Davis County.
 Even in a sellers market, not every listing sells.
-Seasonally, expireds tend to increase towards the end of the year as tired sellers pull for the holidays with the plan of giving it another go the following year.

 If you are having thoughts of moving, it might benefit you to have a casual conversation about what is possible in this market.
 Pro tip, selling and buying at the same time without moving twice IS POSSIBLE in the current market.
 Schedule a strategy session HERE